Gamelover7825/BRVM/README.md

 ```
 brvm
 ```
-6. Select the screen resolution you set in Termux-x11.
-The desktop will appear in a few seconds
+6. Wait a few minutes while the virtual machine sets up.
+The desktop will appear when ready
 7. To install games, copy them to the C: drive within Wine and run them from their executables
 8. Every time you restart Termux, run the virtual machine using the 'brvm' command